mc-datapacks/staff-guideline/src/tier_list.md

 # About

-This section contain a list of conventions and where it is placed in the tier system.
+This section contains a list of conventions and where it is in the tier system.

 |Convention|Levels|
 |----------|------|